smith/elastic-stack-docker-compose/README.md

 If you don't need a particular service (let's say you already have Kibana running in dev mode), you can add `scale: 0` to the service definition to prevent it from being started when `docker compose up` is run.
 You can also run `docker compose stop SERVICE_NAME` to stop an individual service.

+#### Elastic APM Server

+[Elastic APM Server](https://www.elastic.co/guide/en/observability/current/apm-getting-started-apm-server.html#apm-setup-apm-server-binary) is included for testing with legacy scenarios.

+By default the `apmserver` section in [compose.yml](./compose.yaml) contains `scale: 0`.
+Increase this number in the compose.yaml or run `docker compose scale apmserver=1`.

+To configure the OpenTelemetry collector to send data to the APM Server, uncomment the `traces/fromsdk` pipeline under the `# Send traces to APM server` comment.

 #### Updating image

 In [.env](./env) the default image variables look like this: